 Just as it is essential to understand the importance of healthy roots, it is also necessary to recognize symptoms of unhealthy roots.
 Roots transfer nutrients and water to the rest of the plant and, if there is an issue with the soil, you will usually notice a change in the top growth of your plant.

-One potential problem is the yellowing of leaves, or chlorosis — an abnormal decrease in the normal green coloration of leaves of plants.
-This can be caused by many root-related problems like a lack of soil nutrients, overwatering, incorrect pH and more.
+One sign of a potential problem is the yellowing of leaves, or chlorosis — a decrease in the normal green color of leaves of plants.
+This can be caused by many root-related problems like a lack of soil nutrients, incorrect pH (blocks intake of necessary soil nutrients), over-watering, and more.

 Animal damage, like that caused by voles, can severely affect healthy root systems and prove fatal for any plants, even an established one.
 These animals feed on the root systems of plants, which causes what may appear to be water-stress, chlorosis, and other issues.
 They also tunnel around the root systems, causing additional damage or even leaving a plant loose in the ground.
-There are certain repellents, like Bonide® Shotgun® Repels-All® Animal Repellent, that help to ward off damaging animals and protect your plants and their roots.
+There are certain non-toxic repellents that act as irritants to help ward off damage-causing animals, like voles, rabbits, and deer and protect your plants as well as their roots.

 Whether you’re planting something new or caring for an old favorite, don’t forget to keep the roots in mind.
 If they are healthy and properly cared for, you’ll have much more success when it comes time for your plant to bloom or bear.